openframeworks/ofBook/02_cplusplus_basics/chapter.md

 ##PS.

-Stopping the chapter here is by no means intended to seperate what is important to learn about C++ from what is not important.
+Stopping the chapter here is by no means intended to separate what is important to learn about C++ from what is not important.
 We have simply run out of paper.
 In lieu of how important the rest of this intro to C++ is, and based on ofZach's teaching experience, here is more of what you'll find in the unabridged version: